 Dental implants 101: A quick guide to dental implants

 The chances are you have questions.
-Most people do when they’re looking for advice about dental implants in Croydon, London, where Crescent Lodge Dental Practice is located.
+Most people do when they’re looking for advice about dental implants in London, where Crescent Lodge Dental Practice is located.
 To help you understand how dental implants work and why they’re seen as the ‘gold standard’ when it comes to tooth replacement, we’ve put together this quick guide.

 What dental implants are and how they work

 A dental implant is a titanium post that is fitted into the jaw bone where the root of your lost tooth would once have been.
-Once the implant is fitted, it stimulates the jaw bone to grow and solidify around it, holding it in place.
+Once the dental implant is fitted, it stimulates the jaw bone to grow and solidify around it, holding it in place.
 This is a process called ossification.

-In some cases, if you’ve had missing teeth for a while or you experienced some facial trauma which caused you to lose your teeth, you may need a bone graft to support the dental implant.
+In some cases, if you’ve had missing teeth for a while or you experienced some facial trauma that caused you to lose your teeth, you may need a bone graft to support the dental implant.
 This is something that we would identify and discuss with you during the initial assessment phase.

 Once the dental implant is secure – a process that can take several months – we fit an attachment called an abutment to the top of the implant.
 Once the abutment is in place, we can fit this with a prosthetic tooth that is perfectly colour matched and shaped to complement your surrounding natural teeth.